 Each time he does a “new trick” like putting one paw on it, both paws, jumping on it, crawling under it, crawling under then backing out from under it and so on, he earns a reward — but is only rewarded for something new.
 If he repeats a trick, I say “you already did that” and he tries something else.
 It’s a great way to keep the fun going!

 These advanced tricks are a lifesaver when it comes to stopping boredom and engaging your dog in a productive, fun way.
 Once you do a couple, you’ll find yourself trying to think of new tricks that your dog could try around the house.

 You could even take this outside and try doing things like dog parkour once your puppy is confident enough.

-Puzzle games can be a great way for your dog to entertain his mind when he is alone.
 Most of these games require you to hide food in an object and then your dog has to figure out how to get the reward out!
 This is a great way to feed your dog!
 Click here for a great comprehensive list of puzzle games for your dog.

 Catch Him Doing Something Right

-By rewarding these choices, we are communicating to our dogs that we like these behaviors.
 This communicates to the dog that these behaviors are rewarding, so that he can choose these behaviors more often!
 You will find your dog constantly trying to show you the wonderful things he is doing!

 Too often we are busy pointing out only the bad things that our dog does and ignoring, or “expecting”, the good.
 When what we should be doing is telling them when they do something that we want to continue to see!
 If you play this game, you will see a HUGE change of behavior in your dog within a few short days!